 The drug comes in the form of a tablet or syrup.
 In the United States, it requires a prescription to obtain.
 Although it is considered less dangerous than other narcotics, it can still become habit-forming, especially if it is used for an extended period of time.

 This drug is known by several different street names.
 One of the more popular slang names is “purple drank” or “lean.”
 If you have listened to any rap songs in the last few years, you may have heard this term.
 “Purple drank” is made by mixing high-grade cough syrup with soda.
 The cough syrup ingredient explains the purple color.
-Referencing the drink in popular culture has been common, and many rappers have promoted or referred to its use in their songs.
+Referencing the drink in popular culture has been common, and many rappers have promoted or referred to its use in their songs, normalizing the idea of codeine dependence.

 Despite its popularity among various entertainers, using the drug for recreational purposes is dangerous.
 Consuming too much can cause a person to have seizures or even lose consciousness.
 Without medical treatment, too much can even be fatal.
 When it is combined with other substances or drugs, the effects are even more severe.